-- the International Federation of Pharmaceutical Manufacturers and Associations' (IFPMA) Code of Practice - the European Federation of Pharmaceutical Industries and Associations' (EFPIA) Code of Practice - the World Health Organisation's Ethical Criteria for Medicinal Drug Promotion - Directive 2001/83/EC on the Community Code relating to medicinal products for human use, as amended by Directive 2004/27/EC - the Human Medicines Regulations 2012 (2012 No. 1916), as amended.
+- the International Federation of Pharmaceutical Manufacturers and Associations' (IFPMA) Code of Practice - the European Federation of Pharmaceutical Industries and Associations' (EFPIA) Code of Practice - the World Health Organization's Ethical Criteria for Medicinal Drug Promotion - Directive 2001/83/EC on the Community Code relating to medicinal products for human use, as amended by Directive 2004/27/EC - the Human Medicines Regulations 2012 (2012 No. 1916), as amended.

 The Code covers the industry's activities only.
 However, those interacting with industry as individuals or organisations also have a responsibility to ensure that their interactions comply with relevant legal requirements and are asked to follow the Code where relevant and not make requests that are not in accordance with the Code.
 Most of those interacting with the industry, other than patients, are covered by a selection of professional codes and guidance.
-For example, the General Medical Council Ethics guidance for doctors, the General Pharmaceutical Council's Standards for pharmacy professionals and the Nursing & Midwifery Council's professional standards of practice and behaviour for nurses and midwives.
+For example, the General Medical Council's Good medical practice, the General Pharmaceutical Council's Standards for pharmacy professionals and the Nursing & Midwifery Council's Professional standards of practice and behaviour for nurses, midwives and nursing associates.